abhishek-kumar-code/Redfish_Public/Specification.md

 </Schema>
 ~~~

 The next fragment shows an example of how the previous schema and the "AnvilType1" property type might appear in the instantiation of an Oem property as the result of a GET on a resource.
 The example shows two required elements in the use of the Oem property: A name for the object and a type property for the object.
-Detailed requirements for these elements are provided in the following sections.
+Detailed requirements for these elements are provided in the following clauses.

 ```json
 ...